-Self-exclusion from online gambling is an important mechanism you can employ if you have, or think you might develop, a gambling problem.
-It’s removing temptation from something that has become a negative force in your life.
+Self-exclusion from gambling sites is an important mechanism you can employ if you have, or think you might develop, a gambling problem.
+It's removing temptation from something that has become a negative force in your life.

-It’s also a big step and some elements might be confusing to you.
-We’re here to let you know exactly what self-exclusion from online gambling really means.
+It's also a big step and some elements might be confusing to you.
+We're here to let you know exactly what self-exclusion from gambling really means.

 Time outs are a temporary break from online gambling.
 They can be anything from 24 hours to 30 days.
 On some sites, you also can set a custom time-out.
 They are not designed for people who have gambling addictions and are not a solution to treat problem gambling.

 You can self-exclude from gambling websites for anything from six months up until five years.
 You can also decide to self-exclude forever.
+And that is really the only option if you have a gambling addiction.
+You need to make it your business to try to never gamble again and keep yourself away from that risk.

 To activate self-exclusion from gambling on your account, go to your settings.
 You should be able to find a self-exclusion option there.
 If you don't see it, contact customer services and they can assist you.